DHTMLX/gantt-docs/data/desktop/baselines.md

-Additional Elements in the Timeline Area
+Extra Elements in Timeline Area
 ==========================================

 {{pronote This functionality is available only in the PRO edition}}